 All about the snap effect

 When looking at getting a square diamond drill diamond painting, you’ve probably read about the ‘snap’ effect, well – it’s definitely true.
 Once you start to fill up your diamond painting with square diamond drills, the snap effect is soothing to your core, and makes for a strangely, satisfactory and pleasing effect.
 This snap effect is caused by the flat edges of each bead rubbing against each other when the diamond painting canvas is moved.
 For your diamond painting to have this effect a steady hand will be needed and a keen eye for placing the diamonds exactly side by side so that they don't flick off with any movement of your diamond painting canvas.
-Using a light board can help you to get this effect - If you're interested in learning more about Light Boards by clicking HERE.

 Conclusion - Round vs Square: